+A transform fault or transform boundary sometimes called a strike-slip boundary, is a fault along a plate boundary where the motion is predominantly horizontal.
 Transform Plate Boundaries are locations where two plates are sliding past each other, and there is no creation or destruction of landform but only deformation of the existing landform.
 The fracture zone that forms a transform plate boundary is known as a transform fault.

 In oceans, transform faults are the planes of separation generally perpendicular to the mid-oceanic ridges.

 North Anatolian Fault & San Andreas Fault [(Silicon Valley lies dangerously close to the faultline) along the western coast of the USA] is the best example for a transcurrent edge on continents.